thisisthekap/AppStoreConnectNet/generated/docs/AppStoreVersionsApi.md

             var id = "id_example";  // string | the id of the requested resource
             var filterState = new List<string>?(); // List<string>? | filter by attribute 'state' (optional)
-            var fieldsAppStoreVersionExperiments = new List<string>?(); // List<string>? | the fields to include for returned resources of type appStoreVersionExperiments (optional) var fieldsAppStoreVersionExperimentTreatments = new List<string>?(); // List<string>? | the fields to include for returned resources of type appStoreVersionExperimentTreatments (optional) var fieldsAppStoreVersions = new List<string>?(); // List<string>? | the fields to include for returned resources of type appStoreVersions (optional) var limit = 56;  // int? | maximum resources per page (optional) var limitAppStoreVersionExperimentTreatments = 56;  // int? | maximum number of related appStoreVersionExperimentTreatments returned (when they are included) (optional) var include = new List<string>?(); // List<string>? | comma-separated list of relationships to include (optional)
+            var fieldsAppStoreVersionExperiments = new List<string>?(); // List<string>? | the fields to include for returned resources of type appStoreVersionExperiments (optional) var fieldsAppStoreVersions = new List<string>?(); // List<string>? | the fields to include for returned resources of type appStoreVersions (optional) var fieldsAppStoreVersionExperimentTreatments = new List<string>?(); // List<string>? | the fields to include for returned resources of type appStoreVersionExperimentTreatments (optional) var limit = 56;  // int? | maximum resources per page (optional) var include = new List<string>?(); // List<string>? | comma-separated list of relationships to include (optional) var limitAppStoreVersionExperimentTreatments = 56;  // int? | maximum number of related appStoreVersionExperimentTreatments returned (when they are included) (optional)

             try
             {
-                AppStoreVersionExperimentsResponse result = apiInstance.AppStoreVersionsAppStoreVersionExperimentsGetToManyRelated(id, filterState, fieldsAppStoreVersionExperiments, fieldsAppStoreVersionExperimentTreatments, fieldsAppStoreVersions, limit, limitAppStoreVersionExperimentTreatments, include);
+                AppStoreVersionExperimentsResponse result = apiInstance.AppStoreVersionsAppStoreVersionExperimentsGetToManyRelated(id, filterState, fieldsAppStoreVersionExperiments, fieldsAppStoreVersions, fieldsAppStoreVersionExperimentTreatments, limit, include, limitAppStoreVersionExperimentTreatments);
                 Debug.WriteLine(result);
             }
             catch (ApiException  e)